24 Brand New DeFi Statistics (2022)

 DeFi Growth Stats

-The total value locked in decentralized finance has increased by almost 100x since February 2021 (DeFi Pulse)
+The total value locked in decentralized finance has increased by over 8x since July 2020 (DeFi Pulse)

 Investment in cryptocurrency has exploded in recent months.

-Global blockchain spending has increased 7x in four years (IDC)
+Global blockchain spending has increased 7x over the last four years (IDC)

-The blockchain technology market is growing at an accelerated rate.
+The blockchain technology market is growing at a rapid rate.

 Here is a full breakdown of the worldwide blockchain technology market value each year since 2018: